 Amazingly, for this era, all their children lived to adulthood.
 It is suggested, John Howland has more descendants than any other Mayflower Pilgrim.
 My family has five confirmed lines to John Howland through his daughters Hope and Desire.

-John Howland’s wife, Elizabeth Tilley, was the daughter of two lesser known Pilgrims, John Tilley and Joan Hurst, linking me to a second Pilgrim family headed by John Tilley.
+John Howland’s wife, Elizabeth Tilley, was the daughter of two lesser known Pilgrims, John Tilley and Joan Hurst, linking my family to a second Pilgrim family headed by John Tilley.

-Elizabeth was baptized in Henlow, Bedfordshire, England and she journeyed to the New World with her parents.
+Elizabeth Tilley was baptized in Henlow, Bedfordshire, England and she journeyed to the New World with her parents.
 And while she survived the first winter, her mom and dad, sadly, did not.
 Her uncle Edward Tilley and his wife also joined them on the Mayflower.
 They, too, died the first winter leaving Elizabeth all alone.
 Some years after arriving in America, in 1625, Elizabeth married John Howland.
-She died around 1687 in what was then Swansea.
-Today, it is a part of East Providence, RI.
+She died around 1687 in what was then Swansea in Plymouth Colony.
+Today, this area is a part of East Providence, Rhode Island.

 A third family from which I descend is the John Alden Family.
 John Alden is a well-known Pilgrim through fact and myth.
 John was a crew member on the Mayflower acting as the cooper for the ship joining the voyage in Southampton.
 He was born in England around 1599 and may have been connected to Harwich, Essex, England.